|

-EcoSimR will offer four distinct advantages over the original EcoSim:
+EcoSimR offers four distinct advantages over the original EcoSim:

 We hope that EcoSimR will serve as a gateway drug and inspire you to do your own R-programming and modify the code to suit your specific needs!